 Ryzen 7 3750H vs Xeon E5-2620 comparison

 When comparing core counts for these CPUs, we notice that the Xeon E5-2620 has significantly more cores with 6 cores compared to the Ryzen 7 3750H that has 4 cores.
 It also has more threads than the Ryzen 7 3750H.
 Our comparison shows that the Ryzen 7 3750H has a slightly higher clock speed compared to the Xeon E5-2620.
+Also, the Ryzen 7 3750H has a significantly higher turbo speed.
 A Ryzen 7 3750H CPU outputs less heat than a Xeon E5-2620 CPU because of its significantly lower TDP.
 This measures the amount of heat they output and can be used to estimate power consumption.

 The more cores a CPU has, the better the overall performance will be in parallel workloads such as multitasking.
 Many CPUs have more threads than cores, this means that each physical core is split into multiple logical cores, making them more efficient.
 Indeed, the Ryzen 7 3750H has more threads than cores.
 Each physical core is split into multiple threads.